jorgensd/dolfinx-tutorial/chapter2/linearelasticity.md

     \sigma(u)&=\lambda(\nabla \cdot u)I+\mu (\nabla u + (\nabla u)^T),\\
     L(v)&=\int_{\Omega}f\cdot v~\mathrm{d} x + \int_{\partial\Omega_T}T\cdot v~\mathrm{d}s.
 ```
 One can show that the inner product of a symmetric tensor $A$ and an anti-symmetric tensor $B$ vanishes.
-If we express $\nabla v$ as a sum of its symmtric and anti-symmetric parts, only the symmetric part will survive in the product $\sigma : \nabla v$ since $\nabla v$ is a symmetric tensor.
+If we express $\nabla v$ as a sum of its symmetric and anti-symmetric parts, only the symmetric part will survive in the product $\sigma : \nabla v$ since $\nabla v$ is a symmetric tensor.
 Thus replacing $\nabla v$ by the symmetric gradient $\epsilon(v)$ gives rise to a slightly different variational form
 ```{math}
 :label: elasticity-alternative
     a(u,v)= \int_{\Omega}\sigma(u):\epsilon(v)~\mathrm{d} x,